 If you're a fan of Temple Run and other free run games, you'll enjoy this free endless running game.

-To begin, click the Small, Medium, or Large link under the picture at left.
+To begin, click the Small, Medium, or Large link or PLAY GAME button under the picture at left.
 This opens the free running game in a pop-up window.

 Called simply "RUN", the goal is to run your character through a square tunnel in outer space without falling through any holes.